 Most of the facilities at Markfield have closed, leaving only the Travelodge and a lot of abandoned buildings.
 It remains to be seen whether the local authority will take down the official 'services' signs or not.

-All parking areas are currently closed, except for the Travelodge car park.
-Further details are expected to emerge soon.
+All parking areas are currently closed, except for the Travelodge car park which offers free parking to hotel guests only.

 Leicester Markfield Service Area